Doctor of Philosophy in History

 Committee to the Head of the department.

-Preference is given to applicants with an M.A. in history who have completed a thesis.
+A Master of Arts degree is required for admission into the Ph.D. program.
+Preference will be given to applicants who hold an M.A. in history and have completed a thesis.
 The Graduate Studies Committee will consider other applications on an individual basis.
 Students with insufficient hours in history may be required by the Graduate Studies Committee to take additional hours at the 5000/6000 level.
 Students should already have made progress toward proficiency in a foreign language before seeking admission.
 The Graduate Studies Committee will give preference to applicants with an overall grade point average of 3.5 or above in their M.A. program.
 For more information about application requirements:

 Fields of Study